Ziriax/SilverFontPage/README.md

 Either build the project using Visual Studio 2013+, or use the published version on my website.

-Set the `SilverFontPage.web` as startup project, and run using Internet Explorer (this should show a crash dialog box)
+Set the `SilverFontPage.web` as startup project, and run using Internet Explorer.

-This should display an URL like:
+This should open IE with an URL like:

 `http://localhost:4924/index.html?family=Oswald&source=OswaldLightOK.ttf`